SAP-samples/codejam-cap-llm/exercises/05-create-vector-embeddings/README.md

 To achieve a more clean code structure, you will implement most of the business logic in separate files achieving separation of concerns.
 The separation will be treated lightly, so you will only create two separate files, one for handling all AI relevant tasks, and one for handling all database related tasks.
 The project provides you with the two files that are currently empty: `AIHelper` and `DBUtils`.

-You will implement the function handlers, and you will call logic from within the `AIHelper` and the `DBUtils`.
+You will implement the handlers, and you will call logic from within the `AIHelper` and the `DBUtils`.
 You will jump back and forth between these files to implement the needed business logic.

 The SDK uses ES6 for module loading which means that you need to export the function implementations differently compared to what you are used to using CAP.
 For this Codejam, you can simply use the `export default function()` approach.